tsugliani/freebox-revolution-monitoring/README.md

 2016/12/11 18:27:20 Output [graphite] wrote batch of 7 metrics in 177.338µs
 ```

-If the output is similar to this, you should be good to go and build your dashboards in SexiGraf.
+If the output is similar to this, you should be good to go and build your own dashboards in SexiGraf.

 Here is a 2 day view of the download/upload stats.

 ![dashboard 2days](freebox_2days.png)

+Enjoy !